-You can provide a single written statement covering all the terms; or a 'principal statement’ (see 2.1), together with further instalments covering the other specified terms and conditions.
+- You can provide a single written statement covering all the terms.
+Alternatively, you can provide a 'principal statement', together with further instalments covering the other specified terms and conditions.

-2.1 The principal statement must contain:
+The principal statement must contain specified details

 - The names of the employer and employee.

 - The date on which the period of continuous employment began (this may include previous employment with a related employer).

 - The employee's scale or rate of pay (or how it is calculated) and the intervals at which wages or salary will be paid.

 - Information about working hours (start and finish times, shift patterns, meal breaks, rest days, overtime and overtime payments, etc).

 - Holiday entitlement (including bank and public holidays) and holiday pay.
 This must provide enough information to work out the employee's entitlement to accrued holidays and holiday pay on termination of employment.

 - The employee's job title (or a brief description of the work for which the person was employed).

 - The employee's place of work.
 If the employee is required or permitted to work in various places, the statement should include an indication to that effect and a note of the employer's address.